-While the TUF series B550 boards are meant to be cheaper than the ROG series but currently, the former is more expensive but even if it gets to the point that their prices match, I will still recommend the ROG series.
+While the TUF series B550 boards are meant to be cheaper than the ROG series but currently, the former is more expensive, even if it gets to the point that their prices match, I will still recommend the ROG series.
 Currently, the B550-F Gaming Wifi is what I would recommend which has the best features for the price among all the boards from Asus in the B550 lineup.
-It has the inbuilt Wifi that supports Intel Wifi 6 and has an Intel 2.5G LAN.
+It has an inbuilt Intel Wifi 6 and an Intel 2.5G LAN.

-The B550-E Gaming is currently having more features than the B550-F Gaming but its I/O turns me off and it’s alone a thing that should turn most of the PC builders off.
-While it has the best VRM for overclocking an 8 core processor like Ryzen 3700X and can also handle processors like 3900X, the B550-F is also suitable for an 8 core processor as it has a 14 power phase VRM and has dense heatsinks over it.
-The I/O of B550-E Gaming has only 7 USB ports out which 5 are USB 2.0 and 2 are USB 3.2 and that doesn’t make any sense.
+The B550-E Gaming is currently having more features than the B550-F Gaming but its I/O turns me off and it’s alone a thing that should turn most PC builders off.
+While it has the best VRM for overclocking an 8-core processor like Ryzen 3700X or 5800X and can also handle processors like 3900X or 5900X, the B550-F is also suitable for an 8-core processor as it has a 14 power phase VRM and has dense heatsinks over it.
+The I/O of B550-E Gaming has only 7 USB ports out of which 5 are USB 2.0 and 2 are USB 3.2 and that doesn’t make any sense.

-Coming to the other features, we have a 6 layer PCB that is more reliable and has inbuilt RGB lighting for aesthetics.
-As it has 2x PCI-E x16 slots, it supports 2 way AMD CrossfireX and if you want the SLI support then go for the B550-E Gaming.
-The board does have Debug LEDs but the E Gaming has the Error Code Display which if you know how to use, then you can for it instead of the F Gaming but considering that most of us need only the Debug LEDs, the F Gaming is sufficient.
+Coming to the other features, we have a 6-layer PCB that is more reliable and has inbuilt RGB lighting for aesthetics.
+As it has 2x PCI-E x16 slots, it supports 2-way AMD CrossfireX and if you want SLI support then go for the B550-E Gaming.
+The board does have Debug LEDs but the E Gaming has the Error Code Display which if you know how to use, then you can for it instead of the F Gaming, considering that most of us need only the Debug LEDs, the F Gaming is sufficient.

 The MPG B550 Gaming Carbon Wifi is the most expensive B550 motherboard among all the boards listed here and it has the most amount of features that can be compared to a mid-end X570 motherboard.
 Except for the support for Nvidia SLI, and some onboard troubleshooting features which a sub $300 board usually has, it has everything for you to connect and take your system to the next level.

-It features a 14 power phase VRM with decent heat sinks and it’s perfect for any octa-core Ryzen processor as well as a processor like 3900X which has 12 cores although I don’t recommend going for the latter if strong overclocking is what you are thinking of.
-The Carbon Wifi, unfortunately, doesn’t have very good onboard troubleshooting features as I said before and only has Debug LEDs and a Clear CMOS button.
-It would have been better if MSI had equipped it with a Power & Reset buttons also which are missing on the ROG Strix B550 Gaming Wifi as well.
+It features a 14-power phase VRM with decent heat sinks and it’s perfect for any octa-core Ryzen processor as well as a processor like 3900X or 5900X which has 12 cores although I don’t recommend going for the latter if strong overclocking is what you are thinking of.
+The Carbon Wifi, unfortunately, doesn’t have very good onboard troubleshooting features as I said before, and only has Debug LEDs and a Clear CMOS button.
+It would have been better if MSI had equipped it with Power & Reset buttons also which are missing on the ROG Strix B550 Gaming Wifi as well.

-Its I/O has 8x USB ports in total including the Type C and for internet connectivity, you will get a Realtek 2.5G LAN port and an Intel Wifi 6 supported wifi adapter.
-I recommend this board for overclocking if that’s your main goal but again sometimes I think that you would be better off with a motherboard like Gigabyte X570 AORUS ULTRA which also has a 14 power phase VRM and some better features with much less price but currently, the X570 motherboards are very expensive as compared to when they were launched.
+Its I/O has 8x USB ports in total including the Type C and for internet connectivity, you will get a Realtek 2.5G LAN port and an Intel Wifi 6-supported wifi adapter.
+I recommend this board for overclocking if that’s your main goal but again sometimes I think that you would be better off with a motherboard like Gigabyte X570 AORUS ULTRA which also has a 14-power phase VRM and some better features at a much less price but currently, the X570 motherboards are very expensive as compared to when they were launched.

-The board has a 12 power phase VRM that will be great for any Hex core processor and ideal for an 8 core processor, however, the board doesn’t come with any inbuilt Wifi adapter as the Gaming Edge Wifi has which leads to its decrease in the cost.
-All these three motherboards have similar VRM design and a comparable I/O too.
+The board has a 12 power phase VRM that will be great for any Hex core processor and ideal for an 8-core processor, however, the board doesn’t come with any inbuilt Wifi adapter as the Gaming Edge Wifi has which leads to a decrease in its cost.
+All these three motherboards have a similar VRM design and a comparable I/O too.
 You will get 8x USB ports including the Type C, 1x PS/2 Port, 1x 1G LAN port, 1x HDMI, and 1x DP for display.
 The Tomahawk has an additional 2.5G LAN whereas the Edge Wifi has 1x 2.5G LAN and an inbuilt Wifi adapter.

-For cooling, you will get 8x Fan headers in total that includes the CPU and PUMP headers and 2x PCI-E x16 slots that support 2 way AMD CrossfireX.
+For cooling, you will get 8x Fan headers in total which includes the CPU and PUMP headers and 2x PCI-E x16 slots that support 2-way AMD CrossfireX.
 The cost of this board is $150, while the Edge Wifi and Tomahawk sit at close to $180.
 For $20, you can get a wifi card for Gaming Plus but if you need the 2.5G LAN, then you should switch to either the Edge Wifi or Tomahawk.

 The B550 Aorus Pro AC is a board that falls between the Aorus Elite and Aorus Master where the Elite brings fewer features than the Pro AC and the Master is the enthusiast choice.
 B550 Aorus Pro AC has wifi inbuilt with Intel Wi-Fi 3168 and BLUETOOTH 4.2 support.
 The Elite doesn’t have any inbuilt Wifi and the Pro AC costs just $10 more, so, it makes more sense to buy the latter considering the fact that both of them are similar in design with Aorus Pro AC being better at overclocking.
 You can check out our comparison between the Pro AC and Master, and between the Pro AC and Elite for easy selection.

-It features a 14 power phase VRM with proper aluminium heatsinks and steel armor on the DIMM Slots.
-It’s perfect for any 8 core processor and will let you overclock with stable temperatures if you have a good CPU cooler.
+It features a 14-power phase VRM with proper aluminum heatsinks and steel armor on the DIMM Slots.
+It’s perfect for any 8-core processor and will let you overclock with stable temperatures if you have a good CPU cooler.
 The board, unfortunately, doesn’t have very good onboard features.
 Surely, it does have Debug LEDs beside the chipset but there is no Power or Reset button or Clear CMOS buttons to ease troubleshooting.

 I believe that this is definitely among the Top 3 choices if its price is considered.
 While the Aorus Master costs more than $250, this one will come at $190 and is comparable to some of the mid-high-end X570 boards.

-For overclocking a 6 core or an 8 core processor, this should be totally fine and its onboard troubleshooting features will take care of any malfunction which we face in testing with new voltages and clock speeds.
-Unlike the other sub $200 boards, it has the Power and Reset buttons for quicky power off and restart, and you will also get the LED Code reader which is present in the $300 board- The B550 Taichi.
+For overclocking a 6-core or an 8-core processor, this should be totally fine and its onboard troubleshooting features will take care of any malfunction we face in testing with new voltages and clock speeds.
+Unlike the other sub $200 boards, it has the Power and Reset buttons for quick power off and restart, and you will also get the LED Code reader which is present in the $300 board- The B550 Taichi.